What are the 23 countries in north america?

 Ask HotBot: What hemisphere is north america in?

-North America is a vast continent that encompasses a diverse range of cultures, landscapes, and geopolitical entities.
+North America, the third-largest continent by area, is a region rich in cultural diversity, history, and geographical variety.
 It is bordered by the Arctic Ocean to the north, the Atlantic Ocean to the east, the Pacific Ocean to the west, and South America and the Caribbean Sea to the south.
-North America is the third-largest continent by area, following Asia and Africa, and is the fourth most populous continent after Asia, Africa, and Europe.

-Ask HotBot: How many countries are there in north america?
+Ask HotBot: How many countries in north america?